Minor Living Alone

 - Deconstructed in Tora Dora, through Taiga Aisaka's story.
 Typical examples of this trope have children acting like perfect miniature adults who expertly cook, clean house, do laundry, pay bills, and sometimes even hold jobs; Taiga lives alone because she can’t get along with anyone in her family, but her parents never taught her any domestic skills before they (effectively) threw her out of the house, and they don't bother checking up on her once she’s gone.
 Until she meets Ryuuji, she’s living in filth and squalor, subsisting on a diet of convenience store food and suffering from chronic allergies due to her terrible living conditions.
 And she's never held a job either.
 The series emphasizes the fact that even though she’s technically living on her own, she’s actually completely dependent on Ryuuji’s care and the monthly cash deposits she gets from her father.
 Part of her character growth arc involves her learning to acknowledge that she can't do everything on her own and start to address the issues that led to her isolation in the first place; this leads her to return to her family home so she can rekindle her relationship with them and, through this, become a better person before she and Ryuuji can start out a new life together.

-- Shinichi Kudo from Detective Conan used to do this, living in the Kudo family's Big Fancy House and taking care of it since his parents live in the USA.
+- Shinichi Kudo from Detective Conan used to do this, living in the Kudo family's Big Fancy House and taking care of it since his parents live and work in the USA.
 After he's shrunk, however, under the Conan Edogawa he goes live with his would-be girlfriend and her Private Defective father.

 - Ryou of Koufuku Graffiti is this, through a combination of Parental Abandonment and the death of her grandma who took after her for the past few years.
 It gets more exaggerated after Chapter 17 when Kirin moves in, making it a case of two minors living alone.
 The series's premise also Deconstructeds this trope; it was Ryou's extreme loneliness arising from this trope that kickstarted the story.